dron12261games/MOD-VHS-CRT-Shader-by-DRON12261/README.md

 # STATUS: ✅RELEASED

+The shader works on the GZDoom and LZDoom ports.

+There are a huge number of settings in a special menu.
+There is also support for English and Russian languages.

+For best effect, it is not recommended to use both CRT effect and VHS effect at the same time.
+It is also recommended to play at 640x480 resolution.

 ### Download - [Latest Release](https://github.com/Doom-Mapping-Modding-Lair-DRON12261/WAD-Hotel-of-the-Dead/releases/latest/download/HOTDv4.zip)

 ## CREDITS
 The author of the mod - DRON12261.

-The shader works on the GZDoom and LZDoom ports.

-For best effect, it is not recommended to use both CRT effect and VHS effect at the same time.
-It is also recommended to play at 640x480 resolution.

 The shader mod code was based on the following sources:
 - FixingPixelArt by Timothy Lottes: